rasikay-iprogrammer/ticket/README.md

      Validations on expiry date  - Required, Allows only numbers Validations on cvv          - Required
 10. Create page no found page.
 If user enter any other url then it will navigate to 404
+11. SCSS is used for text color and background color
+12. I have used reactive forms